jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 1. Invoke another action
 2. Wait for the callee action to return, and continue on with the return value once it returns.

-Also it would be best **if we don't invent a new concept just for this--it would be ideal if we can simply come up with just another new action to achieve this.**
+Also it would be best **if we didn't invent a new concept just for this, but instead simply come up with just another new action to achieve this.**

-So `$lambda` and `$return` were born.
+So [$lambda](http://docs.jasonette.com/actions/#lambda) and [$return](http://docs.jasonette.com/actions/#returnsuccess) were born.

 <br>

 ## $lambda

-`$lambda` is a special purpose action whose sole purpose is to trigger another action.
-Unlike other actions which carry out some task, $lambda only functions as a mediator that
+[$lambda](http://docs.jasonette.com/actions/#lambda) is a special purpose action whose sole purpose is to trigger another action.
+Unlike other actions which carry out some task, it only functions as a mediator that

 1. Executes another action
 2. Waits for it to return